-One of the major benefits of living in Interior Alaska is being able to explore the vast wilderness on foot, skis, bike, snow machine, and 4-wheeler, but while we’re out there, accidents can occur.
-If someone gets injured, help of any kind can be hours, or even days away.
-So to enjoy the outdoors safely and responsibly, we need to be prepared for a variety of injuries.
+One of the major benefits of living in Interior Alaska is being able to explore the vast wilderness on foot, skis, bike, snow machine, and 4-wheeler.
+However, while we’re out there, accidents can occur.
+If someone gets injured, help of any kind can be hours, or even days, away.
+To enjoy the outdoors safely and responsibly, we need to be prepared for a variety of injuries.

 The Folk School is pleased to offer this two-day course taught by Deb Ajango, an award-winning instructor who has taught wilderness first aid around the world.
 She lives in Alaska and has extensive experience in remote parts of the state.
 She understands the unique injuries that can happen here.